 What is Mean Time to Failure (MTTF)?

-Mean Time to Failure (MTTF) is a maintenance metric that measures the average operating time to failure for a non-repairable similar assets or components.
+Mean Time to Failure (MTTF) is a crucial maintenance metric that measures the average time an asset operates before failure.
 Effectively, MTTF measures the reliability of non-repairable assets by looking at similar assets over a period of time and measuring how long they perform until failure.

 A non-repairable asset is an asset that is generally replaced rather than repaired when it fails as it would be more cost-effective.
 A few examples of non-repairable assets are lightbulbs, small HP motors, and fan belts.